How to Become a Surgical Technician in Pennsylvania

 How long does it take to become a surgical tech in PA?

-Becoming a surgical tech in Pennsylvania typically takes 9 to 24 months, depending on whether you pursue a certificate program (9–12 months) or an associate degree (2 years).
+It typically takes 9–24 months, depending on whether you pursue a certificate or associate degree program.

-What is the difference between a scrub tech and a surgical tech?
+What is the fastest way to become a surgical tech?

 Final Thoughts